umgc/summer2025/careconnect2025/terraform_aws/README.md

 1. Install AWS CLI.
 Follow this [Install or Update AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 1. [Configure your AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) - to make it simple we suggest you to use environment variables [here is the sub link](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).
 1. Install & Configure Terraform [Link](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
+1. Create a `.tfvars` file specific to each terraform application with the set of variables expected from the application.
+To identify those variables check the `variables.tf` files.

 ## Follow through with the instructions inside of each folder.